AndyGrant/OpenBench/README.md

 # OpenBench

-OpenBench is an open-source sequential probability ratio testing framework designed for self-play testing by both UCI and xboard compliant engines written in C or C++.
-OpenBench provides a lightweight interface and client which allows machines to work together to test changes to the engine for performance, stability, or to just simply play a large number of games.
-OpenBench currently has support for [FRC/Chess960](https://en.wikipedia.org/wiki/Chess960), and uses this variant when presented with an opening book containing "FRC" or "960".
+OpenBench is an open-source sequential probability ratio testing framework designed for self-play testing by both UCI and xboard compliant engines.
+OpenBench provides a lightweight interface and client which allows machines to work together to test changes to the engine for performance and stability.
+OpenBench currently has support for [FRC/Chess960](https://en.wikipedia.org/wiki/Chess960), and uses this variant when presented with an opening book containing with a name containing "FRC" or "960".

-OpenBench is the primary testing framework used for the development of [Ethereal.](https://github.com/AndyGrant/Ethereal) The primary instance of OpenBench can be found [here.](http://chess.grantnet.us/) This OpenBench instance currently supports development for [Ethereal](https://github.com/AndyGrant/Ethereal), as well as for [Demolito](https://github.com/lucasart/Demolito), [Laser](https://github.com/jeffreyan11/uci-chess-engine), [Rubi](https://github.com/Matthies/RubiChess) and [Weiss](https://github.com/TerjeKir/weiss).
+OpenBench is the primary testing framework used for the development of [Ethereal.](https://github.com/AndyGrant/Ethereal) The primary instance of OpenBench can be found [here.](http://chess.grantnet.us/) This OpenBench instance currently supports development for [Ethereal](https://github.com/AndyGrant/Ethereal), as well as for [Demolito](https://github.com/lucasart/Demolito), [Laser](https://github.com/jeffreyan11/uci-chess-engine), [Rubi](https://github.com/Matthies/RubiChess), [Weiss](https://github.com/TerjeKir/weiss), [FabChess](https://github.com/fabianvdW/FabChess), and [Igel](https://github.com/vshcherbyna/igel).
 Some engine authors are running their own public or private instances of OpenBench to support development for their engines.
-These other instances support engines of different origins, such as those written in Kotlin or Rust.

 OpenBench is heavily inspired by [Fishtest](https://github.com/glinscott/fishtest).
 The project is powered by the [Django Web Framework](https://www.djangoproject.com/) and [Cutechess](https://github.com/cutechess/cutechess).